What is the 19th Amendment?

 Following a January 1917 meeting with President Woodrow Wilson, the NWP launched what became a two and a half year protest outside the White House involving a total of more than 2,000 women who picketed and went on hunger strikes.
 The protesters became known as the Silent Sentinels because of their unique, silent protesting tactics.
 During these two and a half years, women were harassed, beaten, arrested, and served jail time.

 During the first year of their protest, on November 14, 1917, imprisoned suffragists were clubbed, beaten, and tortured.
 W.H.
-Whittaker, superintendent of the Occoquan Workhouse — a prison farm — ordered nearly 40 guards to brutalize imprisoned suffragettes, including Lucy Burns, Dora Lewis, and Dorothy Day.
+Whittaker, superintendent of the Occoquan Workhouse — a prison farm — ordered nearly 40 guards to brutalize imprisoned suffragists, including Lucy Burns, Dora Lewis, and Dorothy Day.
 Newspapers carried the stories dubbing the event the “Night of Terror” galvanizing more public support for the movement.

 Passage of the 19th Amendment